-(1) To qualify for indigence relief, the following requirements must be met:

-(a) The applicant must be an account holder;

-(b) the applicant must, before a date determined by the municipality, apply annually, or at such intervals as determined by the municipality, to be granted the status as a poor household, and for these purposes must -

-(i) complete and sign the prescribed forms; and

-- (ii) provide any other documentation as may be required by the municipality; - (c) the applicant may not be the owner of more than one residential property and he or she must occupy the property; and

-(d) the collective household income may not exceed the amount determined by the municipality in terms of subsection (2).
+- To qualify for indigence relief, the following requirements must be met: - (a) The applicant must be an account holder; - (b) the applicant must, before a date determined by the municipality, apply annually, or at such intervals as determined by the municipality, to be granted the status as a poor household, and for these purposes must - - (i) complete and sign the prescribed forms; and - (ii) provide any other documentation as may be required by the municipality; - (c) the applicant may not be the owner of more than one property and he or she must occupy the property; and - (d) the collective household income may not exceed the amount determined by the municipality in terms of subsection (2).

-- (2) For the purposes of determining the collective household income as contemplated in subsection (1)(d), the municipality may stipulate an amount, or may determine a maximum amount based on any one or more of the following: - (a) consumption of water; - (b) consumption of electricity; or - (c) the municipal valuation of the property, which valuation may not exceed the value determined by the municipality. - (3) In the case of a tenant - (a) the tenant must apply in person and may qualify for electricity and water charges only, for which charges he or she must receive a municipal account; and - (b) the person receiving the rent payable by the tenant whether on the person's own account or as agent for any other person entitled thereto or interested therein, is responsible for rates, sewerage and refuse charges. - (4) In the instance where the account holder is deceased, the existing and future accounts of the household must be accepted under the indigence relief measures, on condition that only the surviving spouse or dependent children may apply or benefit. - (5) For the purposes of subsection (1)(c) vacant land does not qualify as a property.
+(2) For the purposes of determining the collective household income as contemplated in subsection (1)(d), the municipality may stipulate an amount, or may determine a maximum amount based on any one or more of the following:

+- (a) consumption of water; - (b) consumption of electricity; or - (c) the municipal valuation of the property, which valuation may not exceed the value determined by the municipality. - (3) In the case of a tenant - (a) the tenant must apply in person and may qualify for electricity, water and refuse and sewage charges only, for which charges he or she must receive a municipal account; and - (b) the person receiving the rent payable by the tenant whether on the person's own account or as agent for any other person entitled thereto or interested therein, is responsible for rates.

+(4) In the instance where the account holder is deceased, the existing and future accounts of the household must be accepted under the indigence relief measures, on condition that only the surviving spouse or dependent children may apply or benefit.